 / Home / zeno / .vnc / certs / CA / private / cakey.pem

 It will be used to sign the server or client certs, keep it secret.

-Now we are ready to proceed to the next step, namely the creation of chavi and certificates for the VNC server.
-So, again from the terminal and simple user, launch the following command:
+Now we are ready to proceed to the next step, namely the creation of Chavi and certificates for the VNC server.
+Then, again from the terminal and simple user, launch the following command:

 $ X11vnc-server sslGenCert

 You'll find yourself having to answer some questions in a manner very similar to what happened with the previous command.
 It 'important for you to insert a PEM passphrase for the certificate and, when prompted, to plug even the passphrase used previously for the CA certificate.
 Here is a small sample of what you will see where you have to act on the terminal and entering the passphrase:

 Do you want to protect the generated private key with a passphrase?

 Doing so will significantly decrease the chances Could someone steal

 the key and pretend to be your x11vnc server.
 The downside is it is